 Use the National Taxing Team to assess and recover costs in criminal proceedings.

 From 1 September 2016 the National Taxing Team will be merging with the High Cost Crime unit and the new combined team will be called the Criminal Cases Unit.
-As part of this merger the Birmingham office of the National Taxing Team will be closing on 31st August 2016.
-From 1 July 2016 all claims and correspondence should be sent to our Manchester office; their contact details can be found in the section Where To Send Claims.
+As part of this merger the Birmingham office of the National Taxing Team has now closed; all claims and correspondence should be sent to our Manchester office and their contact details can be found in the section Where To Send Claims.

 The National Taxing Team (NTT) decides on claims for costs incurred in the criminal courts.